sam-sepi/java-init/README.md

 ## Learn JAVA Lang.

-A set of files for learning the Java language
+A set of files for learning the Java language.

 ### In the *dummies* folder